 The obverse side of the Canadian Palladium Maple Leaf coins features Queen Elizabeth II in a right-facing portrait.
 The portrait was designed by the artist Susanna Blunt and shows the British monarch as a 79-year-old.
 The gold, silver and platinum version of the coins that were all introduced much earlier featured two different portraits of a younger Queen before.
 However, since the Canadian Palladium Maple Leaf coin was only introduced in 2005, it always depicts the 3rd portrait of Queen Elizabeth II on all its annual issues.
 The title "ELIZABETH II" is engraved above her majesty's image and the coin's face value and year of mintage are engraved below it.

 The Royal Canadian Mint introduced the Palladium Maple Leafs in November 2005.
 At that time, the gold, silver and platinum version had already been minted for a long time.
-Nevertheless, the Palladium Maple Leafs were the first ever palladium product of the Royal Canadian Mint.
-They were also the world's first regularly issued palladium coins since they were minted continuously between 2005 and 2007.
-After that, the coins were minted again in 2009 and 2015.
+Nevertheless, the Palladium Maple Leaf was the first-ever palladium product of the Royal Canadian Mint.
+The Palladium Canadian Maple Leaf was also the world's first regularly issued palladium coin during its continuous mintage period from 2005 to 2007.
+After that, Canadian Maple Leaf palladium coins were minted again in 2009 and 2015.
 That last year also saw the introduction of two new security features, radial lines as well as a special privy mark with the laser-engraved year of mintage.
-Whereas the gold and platinum Maple Leaf versions are/were offered in fractional sizes as well, the Canadian Palladium Maple Leaf is only offered in the denomination of 1 oz.
+Whereas the gold and platinum coin versions are/were offered in fractional sizes as well, the Canadian Palladium Maple Leaf is only offered in the denomination of 1 oz.